rafal-kos/personal-blog/content/posts/2019-06-28---How-to-fix-error-Missing-required-argument-encode.md

 ---
 title: Missing required argument $encoder of MSP\TwoFactorAuth\Model\UserConfigManager.
 date: "2019-06-26T12:02:37.121Z"
 template: "post"
 draft: false
 slug: "/posts/m-2-3-2-how-to-fix-error-missing-required-argument-encode/"
 category: "Magento 2"
 tags:
   - "Magento 2"
-   - "Magento 2.3.2"
   - "Tips & Tricks"
 description: "How to fix 'Missing required argument $encode'."
 ---

 ## How to fix error "Missing required argument ```$encoder``` of ```MSP\TwoFactorAuth\Model\UserConfigManager```".

 On June 25, 2019, the Magento version 2.3.2 was released.
 Improvements to Magento 2.3.2 require installing libsodium cryptographic library version **1.0.13** or higher.
 Without this you will get an error in the **MSP_TwoFactorAuth** module.